 How to Use Credit Cards for Everyday Rewards (2026 Guide for Canadian Families)

-If you’re still deciding which card to get, start with our Best No-Fee Credit Cards in Canada (2026 Guide for Families) to compare top options before you apply.
+If you’re still deciding which card to get, start with our guide to the Best No-Fee Credit Cards in Canada to compare popular options.

 What are Credit Card Rewards?